 - Clear pricing and any sale prices/savings

 - Product variants.
-Different colours or styles of the product.
+Different colours; styles or different sizes of the product.

-- The customer rating, usually in a star rating format
+- The customer reviews and ratings, usually in a star rating format out of 5.

 - Trust signifiers, such as payment methods, size guides, delivery options.